-CenturyLink is another multi-service provider for phone, Internet, fiber, and TV.
+CenturyLink is another multi-service provider for Fiber internet, DSL, TV, and phone.
 They cater to residential, small business, and enterprise-level clients.
 In this article, we’ll be focusing on the residential side of things.

 There are so many packages on offer that it can be time-consuming to sort through them all.
 Since we figure you’d rather be streaming your favorite show instead of spending hours sorting through service packages, we’ve done the tedious work for you.
 We’ll show you which deals rose to the top and which you’re better off without.